titsuki/raku-Geo-Hash/README.md

 DESCRIPTION
 ===========

-Geo::Hash is a Perl 6 bindings for libgeohash.
+Geo::Hash is a Raku bindings for libgeohash.

 SUBS
 ----